Company Incorporation in Cyprus & Opening A Business Bank Account

 The island has double-taxation treaties with 27 other countries, including most of the high-tax countries in Western Europe, and many states in Central and Eastern Europe.
 As a low-tax centre, this makes Cyprus a particularly effective location for companies aimed at emerging markets.

-Requirements for company incorporation in China
+Requirements for company incorporation in Cyprus

 - Share capital requirement is €5,000 of which none has to be paid up